SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 2

-The general structure is *food access/safety/nutrition*. `food` should cover mechanisms such as food banks, food stamps, food credits, and descriptions such as good quality food etc. `nutrition* quality` does find some results about animal feed, but a number of them connect their work to food security, reducing food loss, so it is safer not to remove this term.
+The elements of the phrase are: *food access/safety/nutrition*. `food` should cover mechanisms such as food banks, food stamps, food credits, and descriptions such as good quality food etc. `nutrition* quality` does find some results about animal feed, but a number of them connect their work to food security, reducing food loss, so it is safer not to remove this term.
 Here we are including `food sovereignty` as it encompasses the ideas of access to safe, adequate and nutritious food, so is included here.

 ``` Ceylon =
 TS=